 Wait to sell your first piece of content.
 It might take a while at first, but the earning will start snowballing once it starts going.

-How to upload images to Adobe Stock?
+How to upload images?

 To upload images as a contributor, you need to create an account first.
 Then, click on Sell in the top right corner and upload images or videos with an FTP upload.